l-brevault/RBDO_OT/readme.md

 ### Tutorial

-Please read the jupyter notebook for more details to use FELIN: Launcher_Design_Problem.ipynb
+Please read the different jupyter notebooks for more details to use RBDO_OT starting with: RBDO_analytical_case.ipynb

 ## Built using